 - Accommodation that covers all nights or a clear monthly structure

 Consider a flexible ticket for the exit if your work calendar moves, but keep the presented dates consistent at submission.
 Officers prefer a stable first version of the story.
-Dummy tickets offer the best of both worlds: stability and adaptability.

 Long Euro-Trip: Four To Six Countries